Ianokane1/pawfectionparlour/README.md

 It is really important to include responsive design in this project as many users are using different devices (mobile, tablet, laptop/PC).
 This gives the user the best experience on their device.

-- Responsive on all device sizes
+- Responsive for all device sizes
-- Easy navigation through labelled buttons
+- Easy navigation through labeled buttons
 - Footer at the bottom of the index page that links to the social media website.
-- All elements will be consistent including font size, font family, colour scheme.
+- All elements will be consistent including font size, font family, and color scheme.

 ### Database Model
 Planned database structure: